w3c/epub-tests/docs/contributing.md

 * Install [eCanCrusher](https://www.docdataflow.com/ecancrusher/) or another utility or local script that can turn an EPUB folder into a compressed EPUB file.

    * On macOS, a command in Terminal can zip EPUB.
-Go to the folder containing the files and enter the following:
+Go to the folder containing the files and enter the following (replace `book.epub` with the test name):
    `zip -X0 book.epub mimetype; zip -Xur9D book.epub META-INF EPUB -x ‘*.DS_Store’ `

 * Ensure you have several EPUB reading systems available to validate your tests (that is, validate that you have written the